TheGuyYallKnow/Tusdeptrai/README.md

 }
 ```
 ### GUI
-DATA (Table, no mt, with indexes), Same as 'Bind' (only 'Bind' and 'Toggle' for now)
+Args (Table, no mt, with indexes), Same as 'Bind' (only 'Bind' and 'Toggle' for now)
 ```lua
 local Gave = {
 	{